 Select Form from the list of question types.
 Click Add question.

 - Copy, Delete or Preview that particular question.

 3 Edit The question

 - Add your question text here.
-Want to underline words in your question or make something stand out in a color or bold?
-Click here to learn all about the rich text editor icons.
+Want to underline words in your question or include a video?
+Learn all about the rich text editor icons.